-As part of a child custody determination, a Georgia court may order that a parent has visitation rights while the other parent has physical custody.
+As part of a child custody determination, a local family court may order that a parent has visitation rights while the other parent has physical custody.
 Visitation time may be unsupervised or supervised.

 Generally, supervised visitation is appropriate for parents that have certain types of criminal convictions.
 For example, under O.C.G.A. §19-9-7, a court may allow visitation rights for a parent convicted of family violence if:

 Under O.C.G.A. §19-9-3, either parent may petition a court for modifications in their child custody and visitation rights once out of every two-year period.
-The petitioning parent—or their child custody lawyer in Cobb County, if they have one—must show that there has been a change in the material circumstances of either parent or of the child.
+The petitioning parent — or their child custody attorney in Cobb County, if they have one — must show that there has been a change in the material circumstances of either parent or of the child.
 For example, a parent may be able to modify their custody arrangement or visitation schedule after obtaining a different job that allows them to spend more time with their child.

 For parents, obtaining appropriate child custody rights can be critical in any divorce.
 Since child custody determinations can be complex and vary widely from case to case, you should be sure to contact a qualified attorney to assist you throughout the process.

-In Georgia, a Cobb County child custody lawyer could look at your situation and provide you with customized legal advice on your child custody options.
-They could then help you petition for increased custody rights or a different arrangement that works better for you and your children.
+In Georgia, a Cobb County child custody lawyer can look at your situation and provide you with customized legal advice on your child custody options.
+They can then help you petition for increased custody rights or a different arrangement that works better for you and your children.